 The miracle of creation and our role as stewards of it is a high calling.
 Because we believe creation care includes care for the body, we offer classes discussing the theology of the body and have even used exercise and mat-based fitness classes as a platform for transformation and growth.
-Rooted in Christian theology and prayer, we offer mat based fitness classes that align the body and soul (Wednesdays 8:15 a.m. in the Colonnade Room of the UMW University Center.

 Christian Unity at UMW and beyond

 Many of our college students and young adults are involved in different Christian ministries on campus and in Fredericksburg.
 The Center acts as a resource for, and promotes unity among, these ministries through co-sponsored events, meeting space and prayer gatherings with ministry leaders.
 If your organization is interested in collaborating with The Center, contact us.

 The Center is open to large groups, small groups, or one-on-one meetings.
 To reserve a room, please fill out our room reservation form.

 Internships at The Center are a hands-on way to develop professional and leadership skills within a healthy rhythm of life.
 They also serve as the primary leadership team for much of our weekly rhythm.
 Interns during the semester work on projects related to hospitality and event coordination, marketing, social media, video production, fundraising, community outreach and organizational development.
 If you can dream it we can do it!
 Past interns have started a podcast, an after school program for middle and high school students, developed branding guidelines and comprehensive social media plans.
 A few of our interns have started their own businesses too.
 Interns are eligible for Internship credit through UMW.